 There are a great many brands of microwaves that work well in RV kitchens.

-- Dometic DCMC11B.F Microwave— Because these microwaves are made specifically for RVs, they are the ideal solution for any tiny kitchen.
+- Toshiba Microwave Oven — Because these microwaves are made for a broad spectrum of uses, they are the ideal solution for any tiny kitchen.

 - Whirlpool Countertop Microwave — Whirlpool joins the running with high-quality microwaves that just keep ongoing.
 In fact, many RVs come equipped with Whirlpool microwaves straight from the factory.

-- Sharp R1874T 850W Over-the-Range Microwave — Whether you are looking to put a microwave in a house or an RV, Sharp is a top-rated brand with excellent reviews.
+- Samsung Over-the-Range Microwave — Whether you are looking to put a microwave in a house or an RV, Sharp is a top-rated brand with excellent reviews.
 Many of the Sharp microwaves placed in RVs are microwave and convection oven hybrids.

 RV refrigerators are interesting in that they run quite differently from the fridges we are used to using at home.
 While this won’t be noticeable for the most part, there are a few things that it could affect.